 You may not get through by telephone, search for the word FRAUD on your state unemployment website.
 Report your suspicions online immediately.
 And keep proof that you did!
 Directions below.

 Keep Track of Your Attempts to Report Fraud

-Next year, you may receive a 1099 from the government asking you to pay income taxes on money you never received!
-You’ll need to prove you tried to report any attempts at fraud.
-So every time you file an online fraud complaint, take a screen shot of the filing page.
+Every time you file an online fraud complaint, take a screen shot of the filing page.
 (You can do that by pushing the button at the top of your keyboard marked “Prt Scr”. ) Then send yourself an email and “paste” the “screen shot” in the body of the email.
-You do that by clicking in the body of the email and if you don’t see the word “paste” come up, just press CONTROL +V at the same time, and the picture of the screen shot will appear in the body o9f the email!
+You do that by clicking in the body of the email and if you don’t see the word “paste” come up, just press CONTROL +V at the same time, and the picture of the screen shot will appear in the body of the email!

 Save those emails that you send to yourself in a special folder.
 That will let the IRS know you tried to report fraud when it happened.
 And that will be useful if you receive a 1099 form next January asking you to pay taxes on the “unemployment benefits” your allegedly received – but, of course, didn’t!

 Keep a Close watch on your Credit and Bank Accounts

 Freezing your credit denies fraudsters the opportunity to open NEW credit in your name.
 But you must still check your accounts — bank and credit — on a regular basis online for unauthorized activities.
 Do this at least once a week.